-This qualification requires courses in ten subjects; it also entails the completion of a project and dissertation, involving participation in a project module and a dissertation module.
-At least seven of these subjects should be chosen from the core selection of courses in software and systems security; others may be chosen from across the whole range of subjects offered in software engineering at Oxford.
+All of the courses offered by the Programme are taught at the Master's level.
+The MSc in Software and Systems Security requires courses in ten subjects; it also entails the completion of a project and dissertation, involving participation in a project module and a dissertation module.
+At least six of the taught subjects, and the dissertation, should be chosen from the core selection of courses in software and systems security; others may be chosen from across the whole range of subjects offered in software engineering at Oxford.
 The courses and assignments should be completed within four years of admission; an additional year is available, if needed, in which to complete the dissertation.